 Our main board consists of two executive and eight non-executive directors with a wide range of backgrounds.
 Experience within our Board includes health care, the charitable sector, IT, law, HR, accountancy, banking and insurance broking and we firmly believe the board consists of appropriate skills and experience.
+Please refer to page 11 for changes to the Board composition during the year.

-During the year one member of the Board resigned and we welcomed three new non-executive directors to ensure the Board continues to have the skills and expertise necessary to effectively challenge the business.
-Of the current executive group and board there are seven male and three female board members.
-The ratio of male/female board members has changed over the years when directors have reached retirement age or left the business.
+The ratio of male/female board members has changed over the years when directors have retired or left the business.
 The board continues with the policy of recruiting the most appropriate skill set regardless of gender.
 All board members are considered for reappointment every three years and going forward all newly appointed Non-Executive Directors will be limited to serving a 9 year term to ensure independence.